 In general, 75 minutes of vigorous intensity activity can give similar health benefits to 150 minutes of moderate intensity activity.

-It is important to know that vigorous intensity activity increases our cardiorespiratory fitness which allows us to live longer .
+It is important to know that vigorous intensity activity increases our cardiorespiratory fitness which allows us to live longer (Jama study – external link).

-A study pubblished in 2018 by Jama, compares cardiorespiratory fitness long-term with mortality.
-The take aways from this study are:
+A study – Cardiorespiratory Fitness and long -term mortality – Jama 2018 (external link) pubblished in 2018 by Jama, compares cardiorespiratory fitness long-term with mortality.
+The take away from this study are:

 - Cardiorespiratory fitness is inversely associated with long-term mortality.